-- 14. It is your responsibility:
+15. It is your responsibility:

-- a. to act as a responsible member of the University's community, including treating other members of the community and the public with courtesy and respect.

-- b. to progress your own academic studies.

-- c. to comply with any measures or instructions given by the University to reduce risk of transmission of any illness or infection and behave in accordance with any HSI.
-This may include imposing specific requirements such as the wearing of face masks, or safety measures such as the use of hand sanitiser or distancing procedures.
-You must also immediately declare to your department if you have any serious and easily transmissible infectious illness (and the University will inform you if at any point it requires students to declare Covid-19 infections). - d. to seek help or raise concerns if you are having difficulty in any area of your academic or pastoral life.
+- a. to act as a responsible member of the University's community, including treating other members of the community and the public with courtesy, dignity and respect, and to behave in a manner consistent with the University's Equality Policy. - b. to progress your own academic studies. - c. to comply with any measures or instructions given by the University to reduce risk of transmission of any illness or infection and behave in accordance with any HSI (eg wearing a face-mask, using hand sanitiser or following distancing procedures, if required).
+You must also immediately declare to your department if you have any serious and easily transmissible infectious illness (and the University will inform you if at any point it requires students to declare Covid-19 infections).

+- d. to seek help or raise concerns if you are having difficulty in any area of your academic or pastoral life.
 For academic issues please contact your Academic Adviser or department in the first instance.
 A wide range of support is available from your department, central University services and fellow students.
 Further details of who to contact are set out in section 3 of the Student Handbook. - e. to follow good academic practice, including following the University's policies on plagiarism, academic integrity in research and conflicts of interest.
-More information is available at sections 7.2, 7.3, 7.7, 11.5 and 11.6 of the Student Handbook. - f. to ensure that your fees and other charges are paid when they are due.
-You are responsible for any non-payment even if a third party is paying your fees. - g. to obtain an appropriate visa or immigration permission if necessary and abide by any visa/immigration conditions including maximum permitted working hours and the types of work allowed and provide a copy of your visa/confirmation of immigration status and passport identification page when requested by your department or college.
+More information is available at sections 7.2, 7.3, 7.7, 11.5 and 11.6 of the Student Handbook. - f. to behave in accordance with the University's Code of Practice on Freedom of Speech. - g. to ensure that your fees and other charges are paid when they are due.
+You are responsible for any non-payment even if a third party is paying your fees. - h. to obtain an appropriate visa or immigration permission if necessary and an ATAS (Academic Technology Approval Scheme) certificate if required for your subject area, and to abide by any visa/immigration conditions including maximum permitted working hours and the types of work allowed and provide a copy of your visa/confirmation of immigration status and passport identification page when requested by your department or college.
 If your visa/immigration permission expires during your course and you no longer have valid leave to remain in the UK, or have breached the terms of your student visa, the University may be required to inform UK Visas and Immigration.
 Failure to comply with these obligations may result in legal consequences for you under UK immigration law, which may affect your ability to complete your studies at Oxford.
 Disciplinary action may also be taken if false or intentionally misleading statements or documents are provided to the University regarding visas or immigration status Support and information are available from Student Immigration and from the visa and immigration pages of the University website.